Hassannewcode/DeenBridge-AI-v2/about.md

 ## Disclaimer

 DeenBridge is an AI-powered research and reference tool.
 It is **not** a qualified Islamic scholar or a replacement for one.
 It does **not** issue religious rulings (fatwas).
+While it strives for accuracy, AI can make mistakes.
 For personal religious guidance, it is essential to consult with a qualified local scholar.